 Structure Break

-A structure break is a change in market structure where price violates a key high or low that defined the prior trend.
-It often signals a potential trend shift.
+A structure break is a critical change in market structure where price violates a key high or low that defined the prior trend.
+Such a break often signals a potential trend reversal and is an important signal for traders.

 Example

-In an uptrend, price makes higher highs and higher lows.
-If price breaks below the prior higher low, the structure breaks and traders consider a trend change.
+In an uptrend, price consecutively forms higher highs and higher lows.
+Each new peak is above the previous one, and each correction stops above the previous low.
+If price breaks below the prior higher low, the uptrend structure breaks, and traders begin considering a reversal or transition to a downtrend.

 Practical notes